Jeffrey Rosen belongs to a class of public intellectual that has gotten rarer in American life.

 Many scholars write about the Constitution.
 Rosen helped build an institution where constitutional disagreement could be staged for civic audiences, teachers, students, and ordinary readers without pretending that only one side had something to say.

-His real gift was format
+His gift was format

 That is why Rosen deserves a different kind of profile.